Active region: Coronal Field Connectivity

+to "spine-and-fan" magnetic reconnection and characteristic flare patterns.

 Sunspots

 An active region seen in visible light showing a group of sunspots.

 The evolution of a group of sunspots in time.

 The strong magnetic flux found in active regions is often strong enough to inhibit convection.
 Without convection transporting energy from the Sun's interior to the photosphere, surface temperature decreases along with the intensity of emitted black body radiation.
 These areas of cooler plasma are known as sunspots, and often appear in groups.
 However, not all active regions possess sunspots.

 Magnetic flux emergence

 Active regions form through the process of magnetic flux emergence, during which magnetic fields generated by the solar dynamo emerge from the solar interior.

 Upflow region

 Analysis of Doppler velocity maps from the Hinode/EIS instrument, which observe the solar corona in specific spectral lines like FeXII, shows that at the edges of active regions on the Sun, there are always areas where plasma (hot, ionized gas) flows upward from the corona.
 These upward flows appear as blue-shifts in the Doppler velocity images.
 These regions of upflow are located where the Sun’s magnetic field lines are open—meaning they extend outward into space—and this connection seems to help drive the upflows.

 The upflow regions could be the sources of the slow solar wind, a stream of charged particles that flows constantly from the Sun into space.
 The upflow areas tend to form early in the development of an active region and persist throughout its lifetime.

 However, the exact reasons why these upflows occur are still not fully understood.
 Several hypothesis are being explored, such as waves traveling through the corona or magnetic reconnection—where magnetic field lines break and reconnect—in the active region’s core with open magnetic field lines.
 It’s also possible that multiple processes work together to create these upward flows at the same time.